Become a Member Donate Login

 Plein Air Painting [10]

-Wed, Sep 10– Oct 29, 9:30 am –12:30 pm (8 Sessions)
+Wednesday, March 4– April 22, 9:30 am –12:30 pm (8 Sessions)

 Explore drawing and painting the landscape from direct observation.
 With guidance from the instructor, students will develop a more fluid response to painting on location.
-Students must provide their own plein air painting easel, stool and painting and drawing supplies.
+Students must provide their own plein air painting easel, stool and painting supplies.
 Prerequisite: basic drawing & painting skills.

 Instructor: Maria Reardon